HIPAA Privacy Notice

 Second qualifying event extension of 18-month period of continuation coverage

-*Please note: At the time you are being provided with this Initial General Notice of COBRA Rights, ADP Benefit Services is your employer’s COBRA administrator.
-In the future, you should refer to the COBRA Election Notice you receive at the time you are offered COBRA continuation coverage to confirm that ADP Benefits Services still performs this function for your employer and that ADP Benefits Services remains the appropriate place for you to send notice of a Social Security Disability or Second Qualifying event.
+*Please note: At the time you are being provided with this Initial General Notice of COBRA Rights, ADP Benefit Services is Maricopa County’s COBRA administrator.
+In the future, you should refer to the COBRA Election Notice you receive at the time you are offered COBRA continuation coverage to confirm that ADP Benefits Services still performs this function for Maricopa County and that ADP Benefits Services remains the appropriate place for you to send notice of a Social Security Disability or Second Qualifying event.

 If You Have Questions

 Questions concerning your Plan or your COBRA continuation coverage rights should be addressed to the contact or contacts identified below.
-For more information about your rights under ERISA, including COBRA, the Health Insurance Portability and Accountability Act (HIPAA), and other laws affecting group health plans, contact the nearest Regional or District Office of the U.S. Department of Labor's Employee Benefits Security Administration (EBSA) in your area or visit the EBSA website at www.dol.gov/ebsa.
+For more information about your rights under Employee Retirement Income Security Act (ERISA), including COBRA, the Patient Protection and Affordable Care Act (PPACA), and other laws affecting group health plans, contact the nearest Regional or District Office of the U.S. Department of Labor's Employee Benefits Security Administration (EBSA) in your area or visit www.dol.gov/ebsa.
 (Addresses and phone numbers of Regional and District EBSA Offices are available through EBSA's website.)
+For more information about the Marketplace, visit www.HealthCare.gov.

 Keep Your Plan Informed of Address Changes

-In order to protect your family’s rights, you should keep the Plan Administrator informed of any changes in the addresses of family members.
+To protect your family’s rights, let the Plan Administrator know about any changes in the addresses of family members.
 You should also keep a copy, for your records, of any notices you send to the Plan Administrator.

 Plan Contact Information